CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/IDFederation/Sec/Business_Communications_v0.md

-Ti=1.02 Communications and Policies
+Ti=Communications and Policies

-1.Ti=1.02(a) Official Communication
+1.Ti=Official Communication

 1.1.sec=Official communications by the ID Federation may only be made or approved by the Policy Authority, or a Party that has been expressly authorized by the Policy Authority to make such communications.
 The ID Federation is not responsible for any unauthorized communications including unauthorized use of the Trust Mark.